IAKOBVS/jstring/README.md

 ## Disclaimer:
 Some of the code are licensed under LGPL.
-You can define JSTR\_USE\_LGPL as 0 or use ./remove-lgpl to exclude the LGPL code. jstr\_ty, jstrl\_ty, and jarr\_ty must be initialized with zeros.
+You can define JSTR\_USE\_LGPL as 0 or use ./remove-lgpl after ./build to exclude the LGPL code. jstr\_ty, jstrl\_ty, and jarr\_ty must be initialized with zeros.

 ```
 jstr_ty j = JSTR_INIT;